ChloeL01/CP3407-assignment/user_stories/pay_owner.md

 * Jess: 2 days

 ## Assumptions:
+Secure systems in place so that card details are not saved and payment is delivered securely to the owner.

 ## Description:
 Description-v1: The user will be able to select how they will pay the owner on the website/app / Connect people to how they want to pay for item

 Description-v2: User should be able to pay for the dog they are going to be renting.
 The owner should recieve the payment prior to renting dates.

-## Tasks, see chapter 4.
+## Tasks

-1. Task 1, Estimation XX days
+1. Develop UI.
+Estimation 1/2 day
-2. ...
+2. Navigate to another page.
+Estimation 0 days

 # UI Design: